ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-15-how-backend-software-should-retry-on-failures.md

 Failures When Retry Might Help
 -----

 Retry helps in the places when our code acts as a client of some other backend.
-It can be a wrapper for a database client, a client for an HTTP server, etc. As a consumer, we expect (sometimes without any reason) that the problem which prevents successful processing can be fixed by someone else shortly.
+It can be a wrapper for a database client, a client for an HTTP server, etc. As a consumer, we expect (sometimes without any reason) that the problem that prevents successful processing can be fixed by someone else shortly.

 I can name two categories of problems when I look for that:
 * errors during data transfer
 * failures of processing because of load issues

-In **the first one**, our request even does not reach the eventual endpoint - application code which handles your query on the other side.
+In **the first one**, our request even does not reach the eventual endpoint - application code that handles your query on the other side.
 Possible reasons from my experience can be various:

 * `DNSError` - domain name cannot be resolved into IP.
 It does not always mean that the system is not available.
 It might happen when your destination is being redeployed.
 * `ConnectionError` - we failed to perform a connection handshake successfully.
 The connection might be not stable on the network level at the moment of making the request.
 * `Timeout` - a server fails to send a byte after the specified timeout, but the connection was previously established.
 Some previous requests can be even processed successfully using the instance of your `HTTPClient`.
-The error may occur when the infrastructure of your destination scaled down, and the particular server which you used does not exist now.
+The error may occur when the infrastructure of your destination scaled down, and the particular server that you used does not exist now.
 But service is available.
 You need to recreate `HTTPClient` and try to establish a new connection.

 Some common database issue from the same group:
 * `OperationalError` - the errors occur when connection to storage is lost or cannot be established at the moment.
 I think that it worth to recreate an instance of the client and try to connect again in such cases.
 You can see the examples of error codes returned by PostgreSQL: